apache/jackrabbit-site/src/site/markdown/index.md

 structured and unstructured content, full text search, versioning, transactions, observation, and more.

+[Jackrabbit Oak](/oak) is a complementary implementation of the JCR specification.
+It is an effort to implement a scalable and performant hierarchical content repository for use as the foundation of modern world-class web sites and other demanding content applications.
+See the [Jackrabbit Oak](/oak) website for more information.

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 Apache Jackrabbit News